 Arid climates receive less than 250 mm (10 inches) of rainfall annually.
 These regions experience low humidity, limited vegetation, and scarce water resources.
 Rainfall in arid areas occurs as brief events.
 Arid climate temperatures exhibit large daily swings, with daytime highs exceeding 38°C (100.4°F) in summer and nighttime lows dropping below 10°C in winter (50°F).
 The temperature range in arid climates spans 20-30°C (68-86°F).

-Deserts are the biome associated with arid climates.
 These regions cover one-third of Earth’s land surface and receive little rainfall, creating dry environments.
 Desert plants have evolved adaptations to conserve water, such as leaves or coatings.
-Arid climates are found in parts of the world, including the Sahara Desert in Africa, the Mojave Desert in North America, and the Atacama Desert in South America.

-Arid climates occur along the Tropics of Cancer and Capricorn, between 15° and 30° latitude north and south of the equator.
 Major arid areas include the Sahara, Arabian, Great Victoria, and Atacama deserts.
 Topographic influences play a role in the formation of arid climates, with rain shadow effects created by mountain ranges like the Rocky Mountains and Himalayas.
-Plateaus like the Tibetan Plateau and Iranian Plateau contribute to arid conditions.

 Arid climates receive less than 250 mm (10 inches) of precipitation annually.
 These regions are characterized by high evaporation rates, moisture deficits, and lack of vegetation.
 Soil in arid climates has poor water-holding capacity, hindering plant growth.
 Winds cause soil erosion and dust storms.
 Water scarcity impacts access to clean water for consumption, agriculture, and industry.